jkunimune/nibasa/description.md

 | (kʰ)     | h    ||
 | (ʃ)     | s    ||

-Schwas should usually be transcribed as "a”, but may be omitted to preserve stress.
+Schwas should usually be omitted, but may be transcribed as `a` to satisfy PUDUL's phonotactic constraints.

 #### Chinese languages